a-b-street/abstreet/book/src/side_projects/santa.md

 [Yuwen Li](https://www.yuwen-li.com/), &
 [Michael Kirk](https://michaelkirk.github.io/)

-- Play online (slower and no music -- download below if possible)
-- Windows
-- Mac
-- Linux

 Embed trailer

 15-minute Santa is a game where you deliver presents across Seattle.
 You earn